What is an allergy safe child care facility?

 Buying and preparing foods

-- Read the ingredients list each time you buy a food or receive a food delivery.
+- Read the ingredient list each time you buy a food or receive a food delivery.
 Ingredients in packaged foods can change without notice.
-Do not assume that a food you have served before is safe.
+Do not assume that a food served before is safe

-- Wash hands, utensils, and surfaces well in between preparing different foods.
-This prevents cross-contamination with allergens.
+- Wash hands, utensils, and surfaces well between preparing different foods.
+This prevents cross-contamination with food allergens

 As a parent, how can I help make a child care facility allergy safe for my child?

-- Supply the facility with auto-injectors for your child.
-Replace auto-injectors before the expiry date.
+- Supply the facility with epinephrine auto-injectors for your child.
+Replace auto-injectors before the expiry date

 As your child matures, they can learn to take some responsibility for their safety.
 When your child is ready, teach them:

 - How to avoid their food allergens.
-This includes teaching your child not to put objects like pencils or toys in their mouth and only eating foods approved by you.
+This includes teaching your child not to put objects like pencils or toys in their mouth and to only eat foods approved by you

 For more information about food allergies in children, see HealthLinkBC File #100a Severe Allergic Reactions to Food: Children and Teens.